GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 representatives from across the ecosystem discussed some of the current challenges and approaches.

 ## Feedback

 As we continue to publish these monthly updates and progress through the Privacy Sandbox as a whole we want to make sure that you as a developer are getting the information and support that you need.
-Let us know on [@ChromiumDev Twitter](https://twitter.com/ChromiumDev) if there's anything that we could improve in this series, we'll use your input to continue improving the format.
+Let us know on [@ChromiumDev Twitter](https://twitter.com/ChromiumDev) if there's anything that we could improve in this series.
+We'll use your input to continue improving the format.

-We have also added an **[Privacy Sandbox FAQ section](https://developer.chrome.com/docs/privacy-sandbox/faq/)** which we will continue to expand based on the issues you submit to the [developer support repo](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support).
+We have also added a **[Privacy Sandbox FAQ section](https://developer.chrome.com/docs/privacy-sandbox/faq/)** which we will continue to expand based on the issues you submit to the [developer support repo](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support).
 If you